 SELECT (((((('UPDATE jiraschema.jiraaction SET actionbody = CAST(REPLACE(CAST(actionbody as NVarchar(MAX)), ''accountid:' + cast(cu.external_id as varchar(max))) + ''', ''') + cast(cu.lower_user_name as varchar(max))) + ''') AS NText) WHERE actionbody LIKE ''%[~accountid:') + cast(cu.external_id as varchar(max))) + ']%'';') [Queries to fix] FROM jiraschema.cwd_user cu WHERE cu.external_id IS NOT NULL;

 9. Reset the passwords for your users

-After you finish migrating from Jira Cloud to Jira Server, you must reset the passwords for your users.
+After you finish migrating from Jira Cloud to Jira Data Center, you must reset the passwords for your users.
 To do this, you can either:

-notify all users that they need to click Forgot password to reset their password.
+Notify all users that they need to select Forgot password to reset their password.
 Learn how to send an email to all Jira users.

 Well done!
-You've migrated your Jira Cloud site into a Jira Server instance.
+You've migrated your Jira Cloud site into a Jira Data Center instance.

 During or after the migration from Jira Cloud to Jira Data Center, a few known issues might occur.
 They're mainly caused by the differences between the source codes of the two products.

 See more details of the issues in the following table.

 Jira Data Center is set up to import data from Jira Cloud but there's no prompt whether you want to import data or not.

 In case the Jira Data Center database already contains some data, you might not be prompted to import your data from the backup when starting Jira.
 You'll just see Jira's user interface.